-The acquisition, site work and construction of all improvements will be paid for by the developer.
-The developer is responsible for and will provide evidence that they can secure adequate debt financing to cover the costs associated with the acquisition, site work and remodeling.
-The CRA may grant funds as provided for in the CRA Annual Budget to developers of up to \$20,000 per two plus bedroom unit and \$15,000 per single bedroom unit developed on the an upper floor of a building.
+Acquisition, site work, rehabilitation and construction of all improvements will be paid for by the developer.
+The developer is responsible for and will provide evidence that they can secure adequate debt financing to cover the costs associated with each project.
+The CRA may grant funds as provided for in the CRA Annual Budget to developers of up to \$20,000 per two plus bedroom unit and \$15,000 per single bedroom unit developed on an upper floor of a building.
 These funds may only be granted for new residential units within the project area.
 Grants made under this program are to be paid to the developer upon completion of the project and upon the developer showing evidence of such completion including certificates of occupancy, building inspection reports, approval of the fire marshal, paid invoices and evidence of actual costs.
-The CRA further intends to pledge the ad valorem taxes generated over a period of up to 15 years as set by the project contract date towards the allowable costs as defined above and within the Community Development Law.

-UPPER STORY RESIDENTIAL LIFE SAFETY IMPROVEMENTS GRANTS AND TAX INCREMENT FINANCING SHALL BE LIMITED TO THE FOLLOWING GEOGRAPHIC AREA:
+UPPER STORY RESIDENTIAL LIFE SAFETY IMPROVEMENTS GRANTS SHALL BE LIMITED TO THE FOLLOWING GEOGRAPHIC AREA: